Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline

-{Subject to the above caveat, the aim of this paper is to demonstrate and quantify the capability of a deep learning pipeline to test for the presence of an `anomalous' signal above a known (from simulations) background in DARWIN, without explicit modelling of the likelihood nor of the physics underlying the anomaly (i.e., without assuming a specific dark matter model).
-In this sense, our analysis is model independent, that is, agnostic to any specific new physics model.
-We achieve this by training an anomaly detector on event-by-event simulated detector response quanta using the DARWIN simulation pipeline, and by constructing an anomaly score designed to maximise the sensitivity to rejecting the background-only hypothesis.
+{Subject to the above caveat, the aim of this paper is to demonstrate the capability of a deep learning pipeline to detect the presence of an `anomalous' signal above a known (from simulations) background in DARWIN, without explicit modeling of the likelihood nor of the physics underlying the anomaly (i.e., without assuming a specific dark matter model).
+In this sense, our analysis is model-independent, that is, agnostic to any specific new physics model.
+We achieve this by training an anomaly detector on event-by-event simulated detector response quanta using the DARWIN simulation pipeline, and by constructing an anomaly score designed to maximize the sensitivity to rejecting the background-only hypothesis.
 The choice of DARWIN as a case study is motivated by the availability of sufficiently mature and complete detector simulations, which is not yet the case for XLZD.
 Of course, the general approach is applicable to future detectors, once their design and simulation pipeline are settled.
 Application of this approach to existing detectors would require refinement to account for rare and/or unforeseen backgrounds or detector effects that may not be simulated correctly.
 Since this paper focuses on demonstrating the overall methodology, we leave exploration of such issues to future investigations.}

 This paper is structured as follows.
-In Sec.~\ref{sec:anom_detec} we begin by introducing the concept of anomaly detection in a simulation-based deep learning pipeline, followed by the neural network architectures used for this study.
-In Sec.~\ref{sec:data} we describe the data structure used to train the semi-unsupervised model, as well as the simulations that were employed to this end.
+In Sec.~\ref{sec:DARWIN} we briefly introduce the design of the DARWIN detector, we describe the data structure used to train the model, as well as the simulations that were employed to this end.
 In Sec.~\ref{sec:methodology} we explain the aim of the analysis, the methodology employed and its novelty.
 We also present the detailed simulation pipeline adopted for the study, the split between training and validation sets and the training procedure.
-In Sec.~\ref{sec:analysis} we step through the analysis procedure that allows the use of a trained semi-supervised neural network to search for `anomalous' (i.e., any non-background) events at DARWIN.
-We validate our approach by determining the sensitivity of DARWIN to rejecting the background-only null-hypothesis in the presence of a fake injection of a WIMP signal.
-We additionally compare our findings with a traditional hypothesis test using the baseline DARWIN likelihood and discuss the results of the benchmark study.
+In Sec.~\ref{sec:analysis}, we validate our approach by determining the sensitivity of DARWIN to rejecting the background-only null-hypothesis in the presence of a simulated injection of a WIMP signal.
 We then conclude in Sec.~\ref{sec:conclusion}.